-Copies of our Corporate Governance Policies, the Board mandate, Chair and director terms of reference, and our Code of Ethics can be found on our website (www.ballard.com/investors/governance).
+Copies of our Corporate Governance Policies, the Board mandate, Chair and director terms of reference, and our Code of Ethics can be found on our website (www.ballard.com/investor-hub).

-Ballard complies with all applicable Canadian and U.S. corporate governance rules, regulations and policies, including those of the Canadian Securities Administrators, the TSX, NASDAQ, and the SEC.
+Ballard complies with all applicable Canadian and U.S. corporate governance rules, regulations and policies, including those of the Canadian Securities Administrators, the SEC, the TSX and NASDAQ.